P2P-Develop/PeyangSuperbAntiCheat/docs/BUNGEE-en.md

 │  ├─ bar
 │  ├─ Bukkit.jar
 ```

-In such cases, the configuration path will be `../../ databaseX.db` counting from the plugin.
-X is determined by the incremental number.
+In such cases, the configuration path will be `../../../database.db`, counting from plugins.
+Also, if the `eyePath` of one server is` ../../../database.db`,
+Set the eyePath of all servers to which PSAC is linked to `../../../database.db`.